 That is very disingenuous.

-It is not disingenuous, it is the complete truth.
+It is not disingenuous but the complete truth.

 On a point of order, it is disingenuous.
-We are not being populists, we are being realists.
-This is very unfair of the Leader; it is not like him.
+We are not being populists; we are being realists.
+It is very unfair of the Leader; it is not like him.

 With respect, that is not a point of order.